quicwg/base-drafts/draft-ietf-quic-transport.md

 sender, the sender periodically sends STOP_WAITING frames that signal the receiver to stop acking packets below a specified sequence number, raising the Least Unacked packet number at the receiver.
-A sender of an ACK frame thus reports only those ACK blocks between the received Least Unacked" and the reported Largest Acked packet numbers.
+A sender of an ACK frame thus reports only those ACK blocks between the received Least Unacked and the reported Largest Acked packet numbers.
 The endpoint SHOULD raise the Least Unacked communicated via future STOP_WAITING frames to the most recently received Largest Acked.